nethrashivani/DocuRAG/README.md

 python create_database.py
 ```

-This step:
+This process:

 1. Reads the PDF documents from `data/books/`
 2. Extracts their text
 3. Splits the text into smaller overlapping chunks
 4. Generates embeddings for each chunk
-5. Stores the embeddings in ChromaDB
+5. Stores the embeddings and document content in ChromaDB

-The resulting vector database is stored in:
+The vector database is stored locally in:

 ```text
 chroma/
 ```

-Whenever you add, remove, or replace PDF documents, run `create_database.py` again to rebuild the vector database using the updated documents.

 ### 6. Query Your Documents